-The effective date of this management proxy circular is February 15, 2024.
+The effective date of this management proxy circular is February 14, 2025.

-If you have a shareholder proposal for the 2025 annual meeting
+If you have a shareholder proposal for the 2026 annual meeting

-Any shareholder's proposal that meets the provisions of the Canada Business Corporations Act (the "Act"), and is intended to be presented at the 2025 annual meeting of shareholders, must be received by the company no later than January 30, 2025.
-The proposal can then be included in the management proxy circular and the proxy for the 2025 annual meeting.
+Any shareholder's proposal that meets the provisions of the Canada Business Corporations Act (the "Act") and is intended to be presented at the 2026 annual meeting of shareholders must be received by the company no later than February 9, 2026.
+The proposal can then be included in the management proxy circular and the proxy for the 2026 annual meeting.
+If you want to submit a shareholder proposal for our 2026 meeting, it must be mailed to the office of the corporate secretary at 505 Quarry Park Boulevard S.E., Calgary, Alberta, T2C 5N1, with a copy sent by email to shareholder.services@esso.ca.